zentrocdot/Bash/README.md

 <p align="justify">Many years ago, I generally gave up working with <code>Windows</code>.
 Before that point, I used <code>Windows</code> and <code>Linux</code> in parallel and sometimes <code>Unix</code> as well as <code>Sinix</code>.
 In the first days of my <code>Linux</code> experience I used <code>Suse Linux</code>.
 Later on I came to <code>Ubuntu</code> and finally to <code>Mint</code>.
 In between I also used <code>Raspian</code>.</p>

-<p align="justify">I used Basic intensively on both the C64 and the Apple IIe.
+<p align="justify">I used <code>Basic</code>code> intensively on both the <code>C64</code> and the Apple IIe.
 I really missed these good programming options, which were available as standard on both the C64 and the Apple IIe, under MS-DOS and MS-Windows.
 Batch programming was only a mediocre substitute as a programming tool for carrying out various tasks.
-So I used Pascal/Turbo Pascal and also Fortran, among others.
-From time to time I also programmed in C/C++.</p>
+So I used Pascal/Turbo Pascal and also <code>Fortran</code>, among others.
+From time to time I also programmed in <code>C/C++</code>.</p>

 ### Motivation

 <p align="justify">When I came to the Linux world scripting became in the focus of my interest.
-And here the tool of choice is Bash, which is always available.
-Whenever things need to be done, I do them in Bash or Python.
-Perl 5 has recently been added.
+And here the tool of choice is <code>Bash</code>, which is always available.
+Whenever things need to be done, I do them in <code>Bash</code> or <code>Python</code>. <code>Perl 5</code> has recently been added to the latertwo programming languages.
 In general, I try to use the right programming language for a related problem.
 If necessary, I also learn a new programming language.</p>

 ### Introduction